Tracy Middendorf

-Tracy Lynn Middendorf (born January 26, 1970) is an American television, movie, and stage actress.
+Tracy Lynn Middendorf is an American television, movie, and stage actress.
 Middendorf's most notable roles were in the horror film Wes Craven's New Nightmare, the MTV series Scream, and the HBO series Boardwalk Empire.
 She also appeared in the Broadway production of Ah, Wilderness!.
 She has won two Ovation Awards, one Drama-Logue Award, and one Los Angeles Drama Critics Circle Award for her stage work, and also received an American Movie Award in 2015.

 Biography

 Acting career

 Middendorf was born in Miami Beach, Florida.
 She attended the Conservatory of Theatrical Arts at SUNY Purchase before breaking into television as Carrie Brady on the daytime soap opera Days of Our Lives in 1992.
-The following year, she made her feature-film debut in the critically acclaimed Wes Craven's New Nightmare, wherein she played the supporting role of Julie.
+The following year, she made her feature-film debut in Wes Craven's New Nightmare, wherein she played the supporting role of Julie.

 During the 1990s, Middendorf built her career as a supporting actress in several television movies and episodes of series, including Beverly Hills, 90210 (the recurring role of Laura Kingman during the show's fourth season), Murder, She Wrote, Star Trek: Deep Space Nine, The X-Files, Angel, Ally McBeal, Chicago Hope, and Millennium.
 She also starred in the television movie Dying to Belong, and had a small part in For Love of the Game.

 In March 1995, she resumed her stage career in Los Angeles playing Nicole Warren Diver in F. Scott Fitzgerald's Tender is the Night directed by Simon Levy at the Fountain Theatre.
 The same year she played Jill in Pilgrims by Stephen Metcalfe at the Old Globe Theatre in San Diego.

 The following year, she got an Ovation Awards nomination for her performance in Tennessee Williams's Orpheus Descending.
 In 1998, she briefly relocated to the East Coast to star in two different plays: Ah, Wilderness! at the Lincoln Center's Vivian Beaumont Theater (that marked her Broadway debut) and the Big Knife in Massachusetts.
 She returned to the Los Angeles stage with Tennessee Williams's Summer and Smoke, winning the Ovation Award for the best leading female performance.

 During the 2000s, Middendorf had guest-starring stints in Six Feet Under, CSI: Crime Scene Investigation, and Cold Case, among other shows, and had recurring roles in 24, The Division, Alias, and Lost.

-On the big screen, she had parts in Mission: Impossible 3, The Assassination of Richard Nixon, El Cortez, and Just Add Water.
+On the big screen, she had parts in Mission: Impossible III, The Assassination of Richard Nixon, El Cortez, and Just Add Water.

 In 2002, she won another Ovation Award for her performance in Stephen Sachs' After the Fall, which ran for 7 sold-out months at the Fountain Theatre.
 For that production, she also won the Los Angeles Drama Critics Circle Award.